Mauritian PM to join Sri Lanka Commonwealth summit boycott

 Mr Boolell told the BBC's Tamil Service he did not think the decision would adversely affect relations between the two countries.

-Menon Murday, a representative of the Tamil community in Mauritius, was quoted as welcoming Mr Ramgoolam's decision.'No accountability'
+Menon Murday, a representative of the Tamil community in Mauritius, was quoted as welcoming Mr Ramgoolam's decision.

 India also announced earlier this week that Mr Singh would not go to the summit, and that India's foreign minister would attend instead.